radi-cho/create-tf-app/README.md

 # create-tf-app
-Set up a ML project in Tensorflow by running one command.
+Set up and maintain ML projects in Tensorflow by running a single script.

 Inspired by [create-react-app](https://github.com/facebook/create-react-app) and [create-ml-app](https://github.com/shreyashankar/create-ml-app).
-Some functionalities based on [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template).
+Some functionalities are based on [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template).